Madison County, North Carolina: History

 The county was formed in 1851 from parts of Buncombe County and Yancey County.
-It was named for James Madison, fourth President of the United States (1809–1817).
+It was named for James Madison, fourth president of the United States (1809–1817).

-The commmunity of Long Ridge, outside of Mars Hill, is a traditionally African-American community, and boasts one of the last remaining Rosenwald Schools in Western North Carolina.
+The community of Long Ridge, outside of Mars Hill, is a traditionally African American community, and boasts one of the last remaining Rosenwald Schools in Western North Carolina.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 451.49 sqmi, of which 449.62 sqmi is land and 1.87 sqmi (0.4%) is water.
+According to the U.S. Census Bureau, the county has a total area of 451.49 sqmi, of which 449.62 sqmi is land and 1.87 sqmi (0.41%) is water.

 Madison County is located deep in the Appalachian Mountains of western North Carolina, and much of the county's terrain is rugged, heavily forested, and sparsely populated.
 The county's northern border is with the State of Tennessee.
 Madison County's largest river is the French Broad River, which flows north-northwest through the county, first past the county seat of Marshall, then past the resort town of Hot Springs.